Semantic Layer for Embedded AI Analytics: Why It Matters for SaaS

 The semantic layer is that context.
 It's what separates an AI that answers from an AI that answers correctly.

-If you're building an embedded AI analytics experience and want to see how Toucan AI handles the semantic layer configuration — from automatic column definitions to business metric mapping — we'd love to show you how it works → Try Toucan AI
+If you want to add an embedded AI analytics experience and want to see how the semantic layer configuration works in practice Try Toucan AI for 14 days